taypyc/rick-and-morty-app/README.md

 # Rick and Morty Character Viewer

 ## Objective
-Create a web application that allows users to browse and view characters from the Rick and Morty series using data from the [Rick and Morty API](https://rickandmortyapi.com/).
+This web application based on the Rick and Morty series using data from the [Rick and Morty API](https://rickandmortyapi.com/).

 ## Requirements